What are the 5 P’s of Marketing?

 Product refers to the products and services offered by a business.
 Product decisions include function, packaging, appearance, warranty, quality, etc.

-Customers need to understand the features, advantages, and benefits that can be enjoyed by buying the good or service.
+Customers need to understand the features, advantages, and benefits that can be enjoyed by buying goods or services.
 When thinking about a product, consider the key features, benefits, and the needs and wants of customers.

 Price refers to the pricing strategy for products and services and how it will affect customers.
-Pricing decisions do not include just the selling price, but also discounts, payment arrangements, credit terms, or any other price-matching services offered.
+Pricing decisions do not include just the selling price, but also discounts, payment arrangements, credit terms, and any price-matching services offered.

 When determining a pricing strategy, it is important to consider the business’s position in the current marketplace.
 For example, if the business is advertised as a high-quality provider of mechanical equipment, the product pricing should reflect that.